 Use of our information, communication, and transaction processing systems

-For example, login sessions, information about your interactions with our Services, your bank account details
+For example, login information and sessions, information about your interactions with our Services, your bank account details

 For performance of your Merchant contract, and our legitimate interests